-1. The direct elimination table (bout plan) is established taking account of the classification table (see annex) and the special rules for each competition, (see Figure 7a).
-The principle of without protection of nationality, will not be applied.

-The organisers Organising Committee of a competition must publish the direct elimination bout plan, showing on it the scheduled time for each bout from the table of 64 onwards.
+- o.21.
+The direct elimination table (bout plan) is established taking account of the classification table and the special rules for each competition (see Figure 7a).
+The principle of protection of nationality will not be applied. - o.22.
+The organisers of a competition must publish the direct elimination bout plan, showing on it the scheduled time for each bout from the table of 64 onwards. - o.23.
 1. The direct elimination bouts are for 15 hits or end when the three periods of three minutes, with a one-minute rest between each period, have passed.
-As an exception, at sabre, the first period ends either at the expiry of the three minutes or when one of the fencers has scored eight hits.
+As an exception, at sabre, the first period ends either at the expiry of the three minutes or when one of the fencers has scored eight hits. - 2.
+During the one-minute rests a person, named before the bout, may have access to the fencer

-- 1. During the one-minute rests a the person named before the bout may have access to his the fencer. - 2.
-A clock, incorporated into the electrical scoring apparatus, must blocks-the latter at the end of each period.
+3. A clock, incorporated into the electrical scoring apparatus, blocks the latter at the end of each period.

-- 1. The bout ends when: - One of the fencers has scored 15 hits, or 10 for the Veterans; or - 9 minutes of effective fencing time, or 6 minutes for the Veterans, have passed. - 2. in this case the fencer who has scored the greater number of hits is declared the winner. - 3.)
-If at the end of regulation time the scores are equal, the fencers fence for a deciding hit, with a maximum time limit of one minute, before allowing an additional minute for the deciding hit, the Referee draws lots to decide who will be the winner should if the score still be equal at the end of the extra minute. - 4.
-In this case the score recorded on the score-sheet is the real actual score achieved in the bout.
+0.24.
+1. The bout ends when:

+- One of the fencers has scored 15 hits; or - 9 minutes of effective fencing time have passed. - 2.
+The fencer who has scored the greater number of hits is declared the winner. - 3.
+If at the end of regulation time the scores are equal, the fencers fence for a deciding hit, with a maximum time limit of one minute.
+Before the fencing recommences the Referee draws lots to decide who will be the winner if scores are still equal at the end of the extra minute. - 4.
+In this case the score recorded on the score-sheet is the real score achieved in the bout o.25.
+When, for whatever reason, a fencer cannot fence, or cannot complete his bout, his opponent is declared winner of that bout.
+A fencer who withdraws does not lose his place in the overall classification of the competition.